All Welcome

 Introduction

-Ballinasloe & Creagh parish, supported by various Church groups of the parish and Greater Ballinasloe area (see below), will begin this special time of continuous prayer on the evening of Friday 28th November.
-After an Opening Mass, scheduled to begin at 5.15 pm, all who wish to pray, or simply be with Jesus, present in the Blessed Sacrament, are welcome to drop in … be it for five or fifteen minutes, a half-hour, an hour or longer.
+Ballinasloe & Creagh parish, supported by various Church groups of the parish and Greater Ballinasloe area (see below), will begin this special time of continuous prayer on the evening of Friday 30th January.
+All who wish to pray, or simply be with Jesus, present in the Blessed Sacrament, are welcome to drop in … be it for five or fifteen minutes, a half-hour, an hour or longer.

-This time of continuous prayer will conclude with a special prayer service known as ‘Benediction’ at 10 am on Sunday 30th November.
-The word ‘Benediction’ shares the same root as the word ‘blessing’.
+This time of continuous prayer will conclude with a short prayer service at 10 am on Sunday 1st February.

 What is the Forty Hours Eucharistic Adoration?